Andrewwango/aws-custom-calls/README.md

 # aws-custom-calls
 ## Serverless AI services pipeline

+Update: this project was the initial prototype for [CCASE](https://www.reply.com/data-reply/ccase) which is on [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-faqktzg244ufu)!

 A pipeline for analysing call center calls using AWS Machine Learning services.
 We use [AWS Transcribe](aws.amazon.com/transcribe/) for transcribing call center audio and elements of the [AWS Comprehend](https://aws.amazon.com/comprehend/) service for providing analytics.
 Custom analytics are built on top of AWS Comprehend to provide more relevant analytics.
 Insights of the analytics are published on [AWS Quicksight](aws.amazon.com/quicksight/).

 The pipeline is implemented in the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) which provides a scalable and flexible way of deploying an AWS application.
 The Machine Learning services are called using [AWS Lambda](aws.amazon.com/lambda/) functions, as described below.
 Audio is ingested, transcriptions are stored and structured analytics are stored using [AWS S3](aws.amazon.com/s3/).
 The whole stack is deployed to [AWS CloudFormation](https://aws.amazon.com/cloudformation/).